2015/06/30 in News

 The Ultimate 3PL

 National Retail Systems, Inc. (NRS) includes Keystone Freight Corp. & National Retail Transportation, Inc. (NRT).
-NRS is an asset based 3PL that has been providing logistics services for the World’s leading retailers for 60+ years.
-Our hub locations include: New York/New Jersey; LA/Long Beach; Inland Empire; Savannah, GA; Columbus, OH; Greensboro, NC; and Baltimore, MD.
+NRS is an asset based 3PL that has been providing logistics services for the World’s leading retail companies for 60+ years.
+Our hub locations include: New York & New Jersey; Los Angeles, CA; Inland Empire, CA; Savannah, GA; Columbus, OH; Greensboro, NC; and Baltimore, MD.